Estero de Limantour State Marine Reserve, and Drakes Estero State Marine Conservation Area

 a Spanish shawl, a type of nudibranch also known as a sea slug rest in a tidepool, this creature has a deep purple body with vibrant fiery orange pointed growths on its back

-Spanish shawl nudibranch in a tidepool in Estero de Limantour SMR. photo © J. Goddard, CC BY-NC 2.0
+Spanish shawl nudibranch in a tidepool in Estero de Limantour SMR.
+Photo © J. Goddard, CC BY-NC 2.0.

 The Estero de Limantour SMR and Drakes Estero SMCA protect important estuarine habitat including tidal creeks, beaches, rocky shore, tidal flats, coastal marsh, sandy seafloor, and eelgrass beds.
 The eelgrass beds are beneficial to both humans and wildlife.
 Eelgrass oxygenates coastal waters and sediments, helps protect shorelines from erosion through vast networks of shallow roots, stabilizes sediments, and is highly effective in carbon sequestration.
 Eelgrass also provides important habitat for seabirds, waterfowl, fish, and many species of invertebrates.
 Dungeness crab, rockfish, and flatfish depend on eelgrass beds for vital nursery habitat.

 Black brant are commonly seen in the area feeding on the eelgrass.
 An astounding 490 species, or 54 percent of all North American bird species, have been recorded in the Point Reyes area.
 Great blue herons and kingfishers can be found patrolling the shallow waters for small fish and crustaceans, brown pelicans cruise just above the water, and common murres dive beneath the surface while foraging.
-Along the banks of the MPAs, a large harbor seal breeding colony can be spotted while they rest on shore, and tule elk may occasionally be seen near the water’s edge.
+Along the banks of the MPAs, a large harbor seal breeding colony can be spotted resting on shore, and tule elk may occasionally be seen near the water’s edge.

 Cultural History